SMILE proposal team

-If you happen to bump into Eric Donovan, professor in the Department of Physics and Astronomy, you might notice a huge SMILE on his face.
+If you happen to bump into Eric Donovan, professor in the Department of Physics and Astronomy and pictured above, you might notice a huge SMILE on his face.

 Donovan and his research group joined a team of researchers from the U.K., China, and the U.S. to propose the Solar Wind Magnetosphere Ionosphere Link Explorer project, or SMILE.